 - Housing debt to income ratio under 35%

-- No recent major derogatory credit - bankruptcy, foreclosure or a short sale
+- No recent major derogatory credit factors, such as bankruptcy, repossession, foreclosure, or a short sale

-- Need to verify your down payment and get funds from an allowed, documented asset source
+- Your down payment funds should come from an allowed, documented asset source

-- Verifiable income, typically 2 years worth, with exceptions for recent graduates and other major life events
+- Verifiable income through W-2 forms and tax returns, typically 2 years' worth with exceptions for recent graduates and other major life events